-The Neuro-Ophthalmology Fellowship at the University of Oklahoma and Dean McGee Eye Institute is a one-year rotation.
-It is a funded, AUPO-FCC approved clinical and surgical fellowship, with an emphasis on both adult and pediatric neuro-ophthalmologic challenges.
-Dr. Bradley Farris and Dr. R. Michael Siatkowski were fellowship trained at Bascom Palmer Eye Institute, while Dr. Anil Patel was fellowship-trained at the University of Iowa.
-Drs.
-Farris and Patel provide clinical and surgical expertise in adult neuro-ophthalmology, while Dr. Siatkowski provides clinical and surgical expertise in both adult and pediatric neuro-ophthalmology.
-The referral area for Dean McGee Eye Institute includes not only Oklahoma, but southern Kansas, northern Texas, southeast Colorado, southeast Missouri, as well as western Arkansas.
+The Neuro-Ophthalmology Fellowship at the University of Oklahoma and Dean McGee Eye Institute is a one-year fellowship.
+It is a funded, AUPO-FCC approved clinical and surgical fellowship, with an emphasis on both adult and pediatric neuro-ophthalmology.
+Dr. Anil D. Patel was fellowship-trained at the University of Iowa, while Dr. R. Michael Siatkowski was fellowship trained at the Bascom Palmer Eye Institute.

 Drs.
 James C. O’Brien